English

 │ ○ Enter model manually

-Select Skip for now to bypass communication channel setup:
+1. Skip the channel configuration: Select Skip for now to skip the communication channel configuration:

 ◆ Select channel (QuickStart)